Afternoon Tea Recipes

-A cup of afternoon tea in England conjures up many evocative memories: teacakes at a friend’s house with strong Earl Grey flowing as fast as the conversation; toast with dripping honey, washed down with piping hot Darjeeling by the fireside on a lazy Sunday and scones and jam in a quaint little English tea room in Devon.
+A cup of afternoon tea in England conjures up many evocative memories: teacakes at a friend’s house with strong Earl Grey; toast with dripping honey, washed down with piping hot Darjeeling, and scones and jam in a quaint little English tea room.

 Prep time: 15 minutes